Position Title: Parent Support Provider,SafeCare®

 - Experience with community outreach, advocacy, public speaking and/or teaching preferred

-- Experience with parent and family education in home, community and other settings (PAT) preferred
+- Experience working in rural community settings preferred

 Knowledge, Skills, and Abilities: